-The WCLV was a founding partner of the statewide Penn State Master Watershed Steward program, training community members in the basics of environmental conservation science, allowing citizens to effectively engage to conserve natural resources.
+The WCLV was a founding partner of the statewide Penn State Extension Master Watershed Steward program, training community members in the basics of environmental conservation science — empowering them to actively engage in practical on-the-ground conservation projects as well as public advocacy and education.

-On-the-ground restoration and demonstration projects are a core of our work.
-See completed examples from the past decade in our Gallery of Projects.
+Restoration and demonstration projects are at the core of our work.
+See completed examples from the past decade in our Project Gallery.

 We meet monthly, usually at Illick’s Mill in Bethlehem,